sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

 We review the backlog of action items during each [sprint review](#sprint-reviews).
 We discuss the outcomes of the items from this list completed in given sprint and the team makes recommendations about what action items should be added to the next iteration.

-#### Team calendar

-All team events and reminders should be added to the [team calendar](https://calendar.google.com/calendar/embed?src=c_n5p67no2g2tprhq3g0v7km7pv8%40group.calendar.google.com).
-This will allow us to keep all team events and reminders in a single place, increasing visibility for people within and outside of the team.

-- Please add `iam-team@sourcegraph.com` group to participants for all events you expect people to join/participate in.
-This will automatically block time on your peers’ calendars.
-Also, if they can’t join, they can decline the event providing transparency about their ability to participate.
-- For reminders, you don’t need to add participants

 #### Paid Time Off

 Our team tracks paid time off (PTO) using our [PTO by Roots](../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md) and sharing transparently with the team via our #iam-internal slack channel.
 This transparency ensures that we accurately plan sprints and on-call rotations.
 We encourage team members to add their PTO to this calendar as early as possible.